-MITIGATION ACTION IMPROVE ROADS Description Improve Roads (Resurface, pave, and widen) Hazard(s) Transportation Incidents December Demoval This mitigation action does not have a clear description of how this action Reason for Removal will be completed and does not meet the requirement to be a mitigation action.
+MITIGATION ACTION Improve Roads Description Improve Roads (Resurface, pave, and widen) Hazard(s) Transportation Incidents Reason for Removal This mitigation action does not have a clear description of how this action will be completed and does not meet the requirement to be a mitigation action.
 County Road Department addresses road improvements as needed.

-MITIGATION ACTION Maintain Emergency Operations Center Description laintain Emergency Operations Center with 24-hour capabilities.
+MITIGATION ACTION MAINTAIN EMERGENCY OPERATIONS CENTER Description Maintain Emergency Operations Center with 24-hour capabilities.
 Hazard(s) All Hazards Reason for Removal This action is met by regular operations.
 It does not qualify as a mitigation action.

-MITIGATION ACTION NFIP PARTICIPATION Description Maintain active participation in the NFIP to include: Continued enforcement of floodplain management requirements (including regulating new construction in Special Flood Hazard Areas [SFHAs]) Hazard(s) Flooding Reason for Removal While the community will continue to participate in the NFIP, this is no longer considered a specific mitigation action.
+MITIGATION ACTION NFIP PARTICIPATION Maintain active participation in the NFIP to include: Continued Description enforcement of floodplain management requirements (including regulating new construction in Special Flood Hazard Areas [SFHAs]) Hazard(s) Flooding While the community will continue to participate in the NFIP, this is no Reason for Removal longer considered a specific mitigation action.
 Enforcement of floodplain policies is required as part of ongoing codes.

-MITIGATION ACTION TRAIN EMERGENCY RESPONSE PERSONNEL Description Train first responders, EMTs, Firefighters, and Emergency Disaster Description Responders Hazard(s) All Hazards Reason for Removal Removal This is not a specific action as first responders are continuously trained.
+MITIGATION ACTION TRAIN EMERGENCY RESPONSE PERSONNEL Description Train first responders, EMTs, Firefighters, and Emergency Disaster Responders Hazard(s) All Hazards Reason for Removal This is not a specific action as first responders are continuously trained.